projects-coco/coco/README.md

 COCO is designed to facilitate the use of Spring WebFlux, Batch, WebClient, Redis, Flyway, TestContainer and jOOQ.

-Additional modules for other frameworks(e.g., Spring MVC, JPA, Prometheus) are planned for future release.

 Examples (Kotlin Code)
 ========